This is what happens when a client tells YOU how to design

-Below is a logo design project from my early days and I hate it.
-First of all, why the hell did I design TEN different iterations of the first design – That's three times over the limit!
+Below is a logo development project from my early junior days.
+The word hate doesn’t totally describe the emotions I have towards it.
+First of all, why the fuck did I design TEN different iterations of the first design?
+That's three times over the limit!
 You should be making it clear to your clients that 2-3 iterations is all that they are entitled to.
 Don't overwork yourself like I did.

 There is a special place in hell for these designs: